Souq Waqif: History

 The souq was founded at least a century ago in proximity to the dry river bed known as Wadi Musheireb.
 The name "Souq Waqif" stems from the fact that traders used to set up shop at the gates to show off their wares.
 It was a gathering place where Bedouins and locals would trade a variety of goods, primarily livestock goods.

 However, with the boom in prosperity in the 1990s, the souq fell into decline and in 2003, most of it was destroyed in a fire.
 This event initiated a restoration program by the government in 2006, with the purpose of preserving its architectural and historical identity.
 The first phase of restoration was funded by the Emir Sheikh Hamad bin Khalifa Al Thani and his wife Sheikha Moza bint Nasser.
 Buildings constructed after the 1950s were demolished whereas older structures were refurbished.
 The restoration was completed in 2008.
 Traditional heating methods are employed by utilizing wood and bamboo imported from various areas of Asia.

 Tourism and attractions

 The Souq is a major tourist attraction in Doha.

 A yearly spring festival around April hosts many theatricals, acrobatics and musical performances.
 An event featuring WWE wrestlers, called Souq Waqif Storm, attracted the most spectators.
 There was discussion over the possibility of a repeat festival.

 A sharp spike in tourism took place in Souq Waqif during football events such as the 2022 FIFA World Cup and the 2023 Asian Cup.
 During the Asian Cup, Souq Waqif attracted many individuals from different backgrounds and nationalities, where they gathered with their countries flag and sang chants to show their support.
 The World Cup saw approximately double the number of visitors, with fans representing their country by bringing billboards and structures.
 During these events the number of tourists increased significantly, as it was the prime gathering place of fans, with celebrations running late into the night.

+Souq Waqif attracts a diverse range of visitors, including residence in Doha, expats and international tourists, contubuting to its role as a place for cultural interactions in Doha.